Welcome in the section "AUTHORS ZONE" !

 Chairpersons: Bertrand LOMBARD (Anses, France)

-Kirsten MOOIJMAN (RIVM, Netherlands)
+Kirsten MOOIJMAN (RIVM, The Netherlands)

 This session intends to give the latest news regarding expected changes in the ISO reference methods for the detection and identification of Salmonella in the food chain (ISO 6579-parts 1 and 4), as well as regarding innovative (proprietary or non-proprietary) methods that can be used as alternative to the ISO reference methods for Salmonella detection, quantification and identification.
 Communications proposed for this session should deal with reference methods at ISO, regional or national levels and/or new alternative methods, with a focus on their intended use and degree of validation.